FOP 2022 will be August 17-25!!

-We’ve detailed a bit of our reimagination of FOP in the video below!
-As always, please feel free to reach out to us (the FOP Steering Committee) at email@example.com if you have any questions, concerns, or cookies.
-We hope to meet you soon!
+As always, please lease feel free to reach out to us by email at firstname.lastname@example.org with any questions, concerns, or cookies. :)

 To Our Community,